The guide to the Bridges of Madison County

 Revisiting “The Bridges of Madison County

-The movie The Bridges of Madison County was shot on location in Winterset and Adel, Iowa, in 1995.
+The movie The Bridges of Madison County was shot on location in Winterset and Adel, Iowa, from September 15 to October 31, 1994.
 It was based on Robert James Waller’s 1992 book with the same title.
-Even 25 years after the movie premiered, people still flock to the bridges of Madison County.
+Even 25 years after the movie premiered on June 2, 1995, people still flock to the bridges of Madison County.
 Experience the real bridges’ romance.

 Welcome to Madison County sign